 We also publish wildlife guides, slow travel guides, travel literature and several ‘one-off’ titles that don’t fit neatly into any category.
 Anything travel-related will find a home on our list if it’s high-quality and you can demonstrate a market for it.
 We normally publish around 40 titles a year – a combination of new titles and new editions.

 Covid-19 update: We’re currently running with a skeleton crew so it will take longer than usual to get back to you.
 Also, we’re having to be extremely selective – even more so than usual! – with new projects.
-Much of our 2021 list will inevitably be taken up with the books we weren’t able to publish in 2020, with a smaller knock-on into subsequent years.
+Much of our 2023 list will inevitably be taken up with the books we weren’t able to publish in 2020 and 2021, with a smaller knock-on into subsequent years.

 Please don’t be put off by this.
 If you have an unputdownable manuscript or a cracking idea for a travel guide, we do still want to hear from you.
 But please bear with us until life returns to something like normal.